 You feel psychologically trapped.
 A covert narcissist will give endless monologues, which allows them to dominate your conscious focus and keep it planted on them.
 If you have a solid sense of Self to begin with, you will recognize the dark shadow of despair descending as soon as the covert narcissist goes to work on you.

-Recognize the covert narcissist’s hidden behaviours
+The covert narcissist’s hidden behaviours

 Because covert narcissists cannot publicly claim superiority like overt narcissists, they resort to string-pulling and hidden manipulation to demonstrate it.
 Overt narcissists aim for big shots of narcissistic supply by obtaining recognition and affirmation, whereas covert narcissists get tiny jolts with each successful manipulation of another person.
 Overt narcissists go big; covert narcissists play the long game.
 Some classic signs are: